-Most of the time, you will catch a glimpse of some of the loveliest well thought out gardens, surrounding the perimeter of each property.
-So charming.
+Most of the time, you will catch a glimpse of some of the loveliest well-thought-out gardens, surrounding the perimeter of each property.

-Each property is decorated with floral pots to compliment their manicured landscapes designs, some include miniature shrubs, ivy plants, wrought iron trellis, mixture of trees and seasonal flowers.
+Each property is decorated with floral pots to complement their manicured landscape designs, some include miniature shrubs, ivy plants, wrought iron trellis, a mixture of trees and seasonal flowers.

-Little landscapes that are tastefully designed to make each property so charming.
+Small, intimate English-style landscapes are tastefully designed to make each property even more charming.

-As you continue on the tour, you can’t help notice these beautiful window plant boxes displayed every where!
+As you continue on the Charleston annual garden tour, you can’t help notice these beautiful window plant boxes displayed everywhere!

 Downtown Charleston historical homes were built with entrances and porches on their side of the home overlooking their private gardens and courtyards, and mainly to catch the breezes off the harbor.

 Even colors of plants are tastefully chosen.
-Soft pink and green plants are planted to compliment this homes overtones of gray, and it is beautifully done.
-Also, hidden behind this gray wall is a private court yard displaying a gunite pool and a pergola for seating.
+Soft pink and green plants are planted to complement this home’s overtone of gray, and it is beautifully done.
+Also, hidden behind this gray wall is a private courtyard displaying a gunite pool and a pergola for seating.

-Another home on the tour displays an array of Italian and English design garden for all to admire while you walk through there driveway towards the back of the home.
+Another home on the tour displays an array of Italian and English design gardens for all to admire while you walk through their driveway towards the back of the home.
 Here this garden material is very formal and symmetrical.

 Once again, a hidden oasis can be found in the back of these historical homes in downtown Charleston.